cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 This step assumes you’re familiar with docker fundamentals.
 Please review
 <https://docs.docker.com/get-started/> if you have not used docker before.

-We’re using a command line interface for the next steps (“cmd” on Windows, “terminal.app” on macOS and your preferred shell on Linux).

 ###Create Docker Image
 > Navigate to your simulation directory